CamCove-Crichton/newborn-photography/README.md

 - Began styling the new booking and edit booking pages
 - I then added in a button for the user to use to return to the top of the page using a button with custom css and jquery
 - I went back to the issue I had with the cancel function in my javascript file and refactored it to jquery to get the functionality working correctly
+- Continued styling the new booking and edit booking templates
+- Worked on the arrangement and styling in the booking_detail template

 ### Future Developments